Aljonex/Dendron/notes/Work.Sopra.JIRA.Performance.md

 To do this I had to first check the AC, which is as follows

-    GIVEN: The Loan Movement Summary Report is enabled<br>
+    GIVEN: The Loan Movement Summary Report is enabled
-    WHEN: The Loan Movement Summary Report is generated in Realtime reporting<br>
+    WHEN: The Loan Movement Summary Report is generated in Realtime reporting
     THEN: The report is generated in a reasonable time frame given the size of the data output

 Spent ages trying to recreate locally, lots of errors to do with the fact I was getting no NettCost but then Chris informed me that due to the volume of data it was best to use a cloud test machine.